 Method of administration

-Inhalation use.
+For inhalation use.

 The device is a breath actuated, inspiratory flow-driven inhaler, which means that the active substances are delivered into the airways when the patient inhales through the mouthpiece.

 Required training

 This medicinal product should be used correctly in order to achieve effective treatment.
 As such, the patients should be advised to read the patient information leaflet carefully and follow the instructions for use as detailed in the leaflet.
 All patients should be provided with training by the prescribing Health Care Professional on how to use this medicinal product.
 This is to ensure that they understand how to use the inhaler correctly, and so that they understand the need to breathe in forcefully when inhaling to obtain the required dose.
 It is important to inhale forcefully to ensure optimal dosing.